mtk3d/payroll/README.md

 make up
 ```

-this command will build and create entire docker environment, and will load database fixtures
+This command will build and create entire docker environment, and will load database fixtures.
+Application should be available on http://127.0.0.1:9090

 ## 🧪 Run tests